tomstafford/editors/README.md

-# editors
-Using Open Editors data to explore journal editorship in UK Universities
+Using the Open Editors data to explore journal editorship in UK Universities

-#REF2021 data
+# REF2021 data

 The REF provides data on evaluation of University research outputs and environments.
 You can *crudely* position institutions by the average (median) score their received in the REF across all the units of assessment (roughly, 'disciplines') they submitted.